 - Consider Physical Therapy

 Physical therapy is an ideal way to regain flexibility and mobility.
 You do not actually have to lose your mobility before getting into physical therapy.
-It is a good preventive measure to get checked by a physical therapist even when you are just experiencing minor pains, discomfort and reduced flexibility.
+It is a good preventive measure to get checked by a Physiotherapist in North York even when you are just experiencing minor pains, discomfort, and reduced flexibility.
 They can help you better address your condition and take preventive and/or curative and corrective measures for your condition.